 Do you see it?
 To “decide” is “to cut off.”
 It is therefore the opposite of “to choose.”

 And there are some people who desperately want to lean in, balancing the responsibilities of their lives with their passion and purpose.
 They want to no longer feel crushed by those responsibilities.
-They want to wake up energized, excited about a new day to make their dent in the universe.
+They want to wake up energized, excited about a new day to make their dent in the universe, to engage in their own adventure.
 But they don’t have the knowledge or the tools to keep the one going while developing the other.
 They’re nervous but they’re ready.
 Or maybe just ready to get ready.
 This is our audience.

 This Isn’t a Dress Rehearsal

 We only have one life to live.
 No one else can be assigned the responsibility for living yours.
 It’s on you to choose what yours will be.

 We choose to pursue something that matters so much to us that we’re taking daily risks.
 We open ourselves to ridicule, shaming and misunderstanding.
 It stinks when it comes, but it’s part of the deal.
 We knew that.
 Surprisingly, we experienced the same black crabs, vampires and bully behaviors back in our youth ministry years (it’s what inspired my first book).
 Now, we were again on the receiving end when we set out on the dubious career path in the financial industry.
 So it’s not a jaw-dropping surprise that it has come, like a bad rash that won’t go away, with this endeavor of ours.

 Though the Comment-Giver-Who-Shall-Not-Be-Named-By-Remaining-Anonymous wanted to shut us down HARD, we’re empowered.
 If they leave our tribe (or left), we wish them well.
 We hope they get their anger dealt with.
 We pray they finally get honest with themselves and start taking positive steps for growth.